dphuongn/FedKEM/README.md

 Could server ensemble all the selected client models, and distillate the ensemble model's knowledge to cloud model.

-In this repository, we provide efficient federated learning experimental evaluation using FedKEMF.
+In this repository, we provide efficient federated learning experimental evaluation using FedKEM.
-We test FedKEMF
+We test FedKEM
 on ResNet20, ResNet32, ResNet44, VGG-11/16, and 2-layer simple CNN on various benchmark Non-IID federated learning settings.

 ### Usage
 #### Running experiments through using Docker container
-The instruction for build the docker image for FedKEMF can be find in [Docker/README.md](Docker/README.md).
+The instruction for build the docker image for FedKEM can be find in [Docker/README.md](Docker/README.md).
 Please follow the requirements to build the docker image.
 To reproducing the experiments, please follow the instruction.